 IRWM planning is a relatively new California initiative, aimed at developing long-term water supply reliability, improving water quality, and protecting natural resources.
 In 2002, the Integrated Regional Water Management (IRWM) Planning Act (SB 1672) was chaptered into State law, establishing the basis of California's IRWM Program.
-The Statewide IRWM Program is supported by Proposition 50 (2002) and Proposition 84 (2006), both of which provided bond funding to the California Department of Water Resources (DWR) to fund competitive grants for projects that improve water resources integration and management.
+The Statewide IRWM Program is supported by Proposition 50 (2002), Proposition 84 (2006), and Proposition 1 (2014), which are providing bond funding to the California Department of Water Resources (DWR) to fund competitive grants for projects that improve water resources integration and management.
+The most recent of these is